Email hosting for consultants: professional email without the overhead

 Questions worth answering.

-- What if I bring on a subcontractor who needs email access?
+What if I bring on a subcontractor for a short project?